Digital requirements engineering with an INCOSE-derived SysML meta-model: INCOSE-Derived MBSR for Digital Requirements Engineering

+\SA{Having presented the INCOSE-derived MBSR profile above (Sec.~\ref{sec:INCOSE-MBSR}), we now show how the SysML profile and technique are applied using an example in the space domain.
+The Mars Sample Return project case study is also discussed briefly to explain how the INCOSE-derived MBSR profile was used in a real-world project, starting with unverified draft requirements.
+Whether the requirements engineer is converting requirement statements to MBSRs or they are developing new requirements in tandem with the system architecture modeling activities, the process is much the same \SB{(Fig.~\ref{fig:TransformationProcess})}.}

-This MBSR SysML Profile \citep{herber2024repo} was used to develop over 300 requirements and 50 requirement sets at NASA Jet Propulsion Laboratory (JPL) for the Mars Returned Sample Handling project currently in Pre-Phase A. Drafts of requirements were received from the subsystem engineering leads, imported into No Magic Cameo Systems Modeler 2022x \citep{Cameo2022x}, with given information such as rationale, verification method, verification approach, and additional comments added to the respective GtWR-derived Attributes.
+\SA{The INCOSE-derived} MBSR SysML profile \citep{herber2024repo} was used to develop over 300 requirements and 50 requirement sets at NASA Jet Propulsion Laboratory (JPL) for the Mars Returned Sample Handling project in Pre-Phase A \SA{\citep{Wheaton2025a,Younse2025}}.
+Drafts of requirements were received from the subsystem engineering leads \SA{in a spreadsheet}, \SA{and} imported into No Magic Cameo Systems Modeler 2022x \citep{Cameo2022x} \SA{using the requirements table diagram and the Excel import feature.} \SA{The} given information, such as rationale, verification method, verification approach, and additional comments \SA{were first inserted into their} respective GtWR-derived Attributes\SA{, and continued to be revised during requirements development}.
 Matrix diagrams were created, as in Fig. \ref{fig:Matrix}, to aid in the revision of the requirement statements, providing visual feedback as a kind of checklist, and data for metrics used to triage requirements for later revision.
 All Rules, Attributes, and Characteristics contained the corresponding documentation from GtWR to further assist the usage of the Profile with tooltips.
 To model Defined Terms as described in GtWR, Cameo Systems Modeler Glossary Tables were filled with Terms and synonyms---often acronyms---active hyperlinks to the definition source, and SysML Allocate relationships to system model elements and diagrams, providing automatic underlining of Defined Terms used consistently throughout requirements statements.
 In addition, other meta-model elements were added to the Profile to capture the broader range of related information: Goal, Assumption, Project Actor / Role / Organization, Requirement Types relevant to NASA / JPL.